zaphosting/docs/en/gameserver_gameswitch.md

 ---
 id: gameserver_gameswitch
-title: Gameserver: Game switching with the gameservercloud
+title: Gameserver Game switching with the gameservercloud
 description: Information on how to install more games on your gameserver from ZAP-Hosting.com and how to switch between games - ZAP-Hosting.com documentation
 sidebar_label: Change the game